POSITION SUMMARY: Provide high level and patient-centered care in the discipline of Family Medicine.

 - Consults with patients to determine the appropriate course of treatment.

-- Prescribes or administers treatment, therapy, medication, vaccinations, and other medical care to treat or prevent illness, disease or injury.
+- Prescribe or administer treatment, therapy, medication, vaccinations, and other medical care to treat or prevent illness, disease, or injury.

-- Explains and discusses procedures, test results, or prescribed treatment with the patient.
+- Explain and discuss procedures, test results, or prescribed treatment with the patient.